dkrolikowski/tull_coude_reduction/docs/source/page_1d_extraction.rst

 To improve the signal of the extracted spectrum, we can combine the spatial profile parameter information from all dispersion pixels of an order and enforce smoothness across the order.
 This also allows us to define an accurate spatial profile at dispersion pixels with poor spatial profile fits (or significant outlier flux values along their cross-dispersion slices, for example).

 To do this, we fit the spatial profile parameters as a function of dispersion pixel with a polynomial, with sigma rejection iteration.
-The fitting routine is in the :py:func:`polynomial_fit_sigma_reject <reduction_utils.polynomial_fit_sigma_reject>` function.
+The fitting routine is in the :py:func:`polynomial_fit_sigma_reject <modules.reduction_utils.polynomial_fit_sigma_reject>` function.
 We use a 3rd degree polynomial with 1 iteration of 5-:math:`\sigma` rejection.
 We fit the spatial profile Gaussian amplitude and standard deviation parameters, and the background value if the *config* option is ``fit``.
 The fitting function also takes as input valid ranges of values for each parameter to exclude extreme/unphysical outliers from the fitting (e.g. amplitude values outside of the range 0 to 1).

 Here are examples of full-order fits to the spatial profile Gaussian amplitude and standard deviation paramters for one order of an observation of a star: